Object relations theory: Projective identification

 Klein imagined this function as a defense which contributes to the normal development of the infant, including ego structure and the development of object relations.
 The introjection of the good breast provides a location where one can hide from persecution, an early step in developing a capacity to self-soothe.

 Ogden identifies four functions that projective identification may serve.
 As in the traditional Kleinian model, it serves as a defense.
 Projective identification serves as a mode of communication.
-It is a form of object relations, and “a pathway for psychological change.”
+It is a form of object relations, and "a pathway for psychological change."
 As a form of object relationship, projective identification is a way of relating with others who are not seen as entirely separate from the individual.
-Instead, this relating takes place “between the stage of the subjective object and that of true object relatedness”.
+Instead, this relating takes place "between the stage of the subjective object and that of true object relatedness".

-The paranoid-schizoid and depressive positions
+Paranoid-schizoid and depressive positions

 The positions of Kleinian theory, underlain by unconscious phantasy, are stages in the normal development of ego and object relationships, each with its own characteristic defenses and organizational structure.
 The paranoid-schizoid and depressive positions occur in the pre-oedipal, oral phase of development.